gerardbm/atomic/README.md

 **Night Mode**: base colors use the orange color (hue 60°).

-Night modes uses a different hue of base color: 60° (orange) instead of 240° (blue).
+Night mode uses a different hue of base color: 60° (orange) instead of 240° (blue).
 Actually, they are complementary colors.
 That means values of blue and green colors have been reduced inversely, while value of red color has been increased in the same proportion.

 ![Atomic-scheme](https://github.com/gerardbm/Atomic/blob/master/img/atomic-night-mc.png)